customwrapperoffline/custom-vladniki12locksapk/README.md

 Language update should have the DeepL translations. (the translations right now is from google translator)

 The custom version haves: Czech translations (but not sounds).
-Known problems: In the Czech translation, when you go to the Infos, the title is: O instead of the 'Informace', the Czech translations are not accurate yet
+Known problems: In the Czech translation, when you go to the Infos, the title is: O instead of the 'Informace', the Czech translations are not accurate yet, Limited characters (no allowed letters such as ž, ů)
 I will release the bug fixes later.